 On 9 April 2018, Jesús Santrich, a lead FARC negotiator during the Colombian peace process, was arrested in Bogota.
 Jesús was a congress member elect for the new FARC political party, and was serving as a member of the FARC’s three-person team on the Commission responsible for overseeing implementation of the peace agreement.

-He is being kept in isolation despite his being blind, there have been reports of prison guards raiding his cell and disorganising his belongings, and he has also been denied tools to help him read and get over other obstacles caused by his blindness.
+Whilst in prison Santrich was often kept in isolation despite his being blind, there were reports of prison guards raiding his cell and disorganising his belongings, and he has also been denied tools to help him read and get over other obstacles caused by his blindness.

 In 2004, FARC member Simon Trinidad was extradited to the US after being arrested in Ecuador while conducting a prisoner exchange.
 The weak charges against him saw three trials collapse, before the US government brought new charges of ‘hostage-taking’ and convicted him to 60 years in prison.
 This violated international law that Trinidad could only stand trial on the charges for which he was extradited.